DaisyDurand/Secure-Web-Design-Implementation/README.md

 ![WAF Custom Rule](https://github.com/DaisyDurand/Network-Security/assets/147094227/1789ec0f-7483-483f-8a66-d9e239e2f957)

-## Part 9 : Analyzing and Fixing a Security Center Recommendation
+### Part 9 : Analyzed and Fixed a Security Center Recommendation

 The Security Center recommended that "Managed identity should be used in your app".
 Managed Identity was later enabled  and the necessary permission were granted.